SURYA-LAMICHANEY/ExtremeLy/docs/index.md

    1. [scikit-extremes](https://scikit-extremes.readthedocs.io/en/latest/)
    2. [thresholdmodeling](https://github.com/iagolemos1/thresholdmodeling)
    3. [evt](https://pypi.org/project/evt/#description)

+There are basically two approaches to Extreme Value Analysis:

+   1. Block maxima method + Generalized Extreme Value (GEV) Distribution.
+   2. Peak-over-threshold method + Generalized Pareto Distribution (GPD).

 ## Functions
-1.  _def getBM(sample, period)_
+1.  _getBM(sample, period)_

        In Block Maxima method we divide the whole dataset into blocks and select the largest value in each block as an extreme value.

-    _Parameters_
+       #### Parameters

-    sample : pandas dataframe
+       _sample_ : pandas dataframe
                 The whole dataset
-    period : string
+       _period_: string
                 The time period on basis of which the blocks are created.
 Eg - yearly, monthly, weekly and daily.

-    _Returns_
+       #### Returns

-    maxima_reset : pandas dataframe
+       _maxima_reset_ : pandas dataframe
                       Maxima values obtained

-2. _def gevfit(sample, fit_method='mle', ci=0, ci_method='delta')_
+2. _gevfit(sample, fit_method='mle', ci=0, ci_method='delta')_

       GEV is a limit distribution of properly normalized maxima of sequence of independent and identically distributed random variables.
 It is     parameterized by scale, shape and location parameters.

     #### Parameters